sampsyo/cs6120/content/blog/2019-11-21-bug-finding/index.md

 ### No Ground Truth

 Csmith does not have a ground truth since it is unrealistic to have a human check each program.
 Instead, it takes the majority vote.
 In practice, two uncorrelated compilers have not output the same incorrect output, according to the authors.
-The explanation to this is the substantial diversity among intermediate languages (IRs).
+The explanation for this is the substantial diversity among intermediate languages (IRs).

 ### No Guarantee of Termination

 A Csmith-generated program can be of any length.
 In practice, a time-out function is called to terminate program that takes too long to finish.

-### Target Middle-End bugs
+### Target Middle-End Bugs

 Csmith targets checking how compilers perform transformations on IRs rather than standard conformance as commercial test suites.
 For instance, Csmith does not spend efforts to test how compilers handle long identifier names.

 There are several choices made because of the target:

-1. The Csmith designers manually tune the 80 probability variables to generate programs with a balanced mix of arithmetic and bitwise operations, of loops and straight-line code, and of single-level and multi-level indirections, *etc*.
+1. The Csmith designers manually tune the 80 probability variables to generate programs with a balanced mix of arithmetic and bitwise operations, of loops and straight-line code, and of single-level and multi-level indirections, etc.
-2. Encouraging Csmith to generate idiomatic code, e.g. loops that access all elements of an array.
+2. Encouraging Csmith to generate idiomatic code, e.g., loops that access all elements of an array.
-3. Discouraging Csmith from generating source-level diversity that is unlikely to improve the “coverage” of a compiler’s IR, e.g. additional levels of parentheses around expressions.
+3. Discouraging Csmith from generating source-level diversity that is unlikely to improve the “coverage” of a compiler’s IR, e.g., additional levels of parentheses around expressions.
-4. Designing Csmith efficiently generates runnable programs of a few tens of thousands of lines long in a few seconds.
+4. Designing Csmith efficiently generates runnable programs of a few tens of thousands of lines in a few seconds.

 ## Evaluation

 ### Opportunistic Bug Finding

 The Csmith designers tested 11 compilers and reports the errors to the developers.
-The commercial compiler developers do not care, while GCC and LLVM team response quickly.
-By the time the paper is formalized, 79 GCC bugs and 202 LLVM bugs (2% of all LLVM bug reports) are reported and most of them are fixed.
+The commercial compiler developers did not care, while the GCC and LLVM teams responded quickly.
+By the time the paper is finalized, 79 GCC bugs and 202 LLVM bugs (2% of all LLVM bug reports) are reported and most of them are fixed.
 CompCert is such a good compiler that the under-development version of CompCert is the only compiler Csmith cannot find wrong-code errors after 6 CPU-years of testing.

 ### Bug Types